Program focuses on ethics and integrity in collegiate women's basketball

 Tulsa women make second-ever NCAA tournament appearance, first since 2006

-Matilda Mossman is in her fourth season at The University of Tulsa after being appointed as the head women's basketball coach on March 22, 2011.
+Matilda Mossman is in her fifth season at The University of Tulsa after being appointed as the head women’s basketball coach on March 22, 2011.
 Mossman took over a five-win team and in just her second year won a conference championship and advanced to the NCAA Tournament.

 In 12 years as a collegiate head coach, Mossman has registered an overall 207-155 record.
 She had a 67-27 mark at Arkansas (1981-84), an 80-66 mark at Kansas State (1984-89), and has a 60-62 record in four seasons at Tulsa.
 She also coached on the high school level for nine seasons.
 In 21 years as a head coach, Mossman has compiled a 398-208 record for a .656 winning percentage.

 Prior to her appointment at Tulsa, Mossman served as the head basketball coach at Norman High School from 2002-11, where her teams compiled an overall 191-53 record for a .796 winning percentage.
 Her teams qualified for the Oklahoma Secondary Schools Athletic Association (OSSAA) Class 6A state tournament in the last eight of her nine seasons at NHS, and won eight straight regional championships.
 Mossman led Norman High School to the state title in 2005, and a runner-up performance in 2010.
 She was named the conference coach of the year three times, while earning regional and district coach of the year accolades twice.

 Mossman coached various players at Norman High School who earned college scholarships, including Division I student-athletes Sarah Gayler (New Orleans), Sade Morris (Kansas), Kara Vaughan (Tulsa), Taylor Hardeman (Oklahoma State), Ashley Bruner (South Carolina), Lacy Ramon (Mercer) and Kamra King (Texas-San Antonio).

 Before her appointment at Norman High School, Mossman spent one year as the assistant girls basketball coach at Norman North High School, and that team completed the season with a 22-4 record and advanced to the Class 6A state semifinals.
 Before moving to Norman, Mossman spent seven years (1994-2001) as a health & physical education teacher and girls basketball coach at Normal (Ill.)
 Community High School.